Ramón Ruiz

 Ramón Ruiz Nieves is a Puerto Rican politician from the Popular Democratic Party (PPD).
 Ruiz was elected to the Senate of Puerto Rico in 2012.
-Ruiz was elected once again in the election in 2020 as District Senator.
+Ruiz was elected once again in the 2020 election as District Senator.

 Ruiz was born in Arecibo.
-He has a Master's degree in Administration and Labor Law.
+He has a Master's degree in administration and labor law.
 Ruiz has also worked as a chemist.
-He is currently married, with three children, and lives in Lares.
+He is currently married, has three children, and lives in Lares.

 Ruiz ran for a seat in the Senate of Puerto Rico under the Popular Democratic Party (PPD).
-After winning a spot on the 2012 primaries, he was elected on the general elections to represent the District of Ponce.
+After winning a spot in the 2012 primaries, he was elected in the general elections to represent the District of Ponce.

-Ruiz won primary in 2020 for District Senator and obtained victory in General Elections in November 2020 under the Popular Democratic Party.
-Once again being the Senator representing the District of Ponce.
+Ruiz won the primary in 2020 for District Senator and obtained victory in the general elections in November 2020 under the Popular Democratic Party.
+Once again, being the Senator representing the District of Ponce.